-Effective October 1, 2012, the Company entered into an employment agreement with Mr. Black, as President and Chief Executive Officer of the Company.
-Under this agreement, Mr. Black is entitled to (i) an annual salary of US\$240,000 per year, as may be adjusted by the Board from time to time (the "Base Salary"), (ii) standard benefits made available by the Company to its employees, (iii) the use of a leased automobile in Spain, (iv) pay up to $\epsilon$ 6,000 per month in respect of rent and utilities for leased accommodation in Paris that is to be used as office space and (v) participation in the Stock Option Plan.
+Effective January 1, 2023, the Company entered into an employment agreement with Mr. Black, as President and Chief Executive Officer of the Company.
+Under this agreement, Mr. Black is entitled to (i) an annual salary of US\$600,000 per year, increasing annually by US\$25,000 on January 1, 2024 and January 1, 2025, as may be adjusted by the Board from time to time (the "Base Salary"), (ii) standard benefits made available by the Company to its employees, and (iii) participation in the Corporation's Stock Option and RSU Plans.
 The agreement also contains certain confidentiality and non-competition provisions for the benefit of the Company.

 If Mr. Black's employment is terminated for cause, by resignation or death, Mr. Black will receive his unpaid Base Salary and any other benefits earned through the termination date.
 In the case of termination for cause or by resignation, Mr. Black's vested options will remain exercisable until 90 calendar days following the termination date.
 In the case of termination by death, Mr. Black's vested options will remain exercisable until so calendar days following the termination date.
-In the case of termination by death, Mr. Black's vested options will remain exercisable by his heirs or administrators for one year from the date of death.

 If Mr. Black's employment is terminated without cause or for good reason, then Mr. Black will be entitled to receive (i) his unpaid Base Salary and any other benefits earned through the termination date, and (ii) 12 months' notice (or Base Salary in lieu of such notice).
-In the case of termination without cause all vested options will remain exercisable for 12 months following the termination date.
-Options that do not vest will be forfeited.
+In the case of termination without cause all the entitlements under the Company's Stock Option Plan and any grant documents shall be governed fully by the terms and conditions of such Stock Option Plan and any grant documents.